WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - Instance Store is not really persistent, whereas EBS is a persistent, multi AZ storage option.

+#### Restoring from an EBS

+When restoring from an EBS volume, **new volume will not immediately have maximum performance**.
+This is due to the fact that **not all data is copied instantly to a new volume**.
+The data is **copied lazily, when you attempt to read from a given resource**.
+This is why **sometimes, sys admins perform recursive lookup of all files on the volume, this will 'prime' them for real read operation**.

 #### LifeCycle Manager for EBS

 Creating snapshots manually is ok but AWS can take care of this task for you.
 With `LifeCycle Manager` you can enable creation of automated backups.
 BUT **YOUR VOLUME HAS TO BE TAGED**